-- .32 Exposure Determination Considerations - .321 The following job classifications are reasonably anticipated to involve exposure to blood, body fluids or other potentially infectious substances in the performance of the job duties:
+.342 Exposure Determination Considerations

+.3421 The following job classifications are reasonably anticipated to involve exposure to blood, body fluids or other potentially infectious substances in the performance of the job duties:

-City Physician, Occupational Nurse, X-ray Technician, Law Enforcement Personnel, Forensic Lab Technician, Firefighter, Hazardous Materials Response Team Members and other emergency response personnel not specifically defined by formal classifications, Janitor, Wastewater worker, Lifeguard, Security Personnel.
+City Physician, Occupational Nurse, X-ray Technician, Police-Law Enforcement OfficerPersonnel, Corrections Facility Staff, Forensic Lab Technician, Firefighter, Hazardous Materials Response Team Members and other emergency response personnel not specifically defined by formal classifications, Janitor, Wastewater worker, Lifeguard, -Security Personnel.

-- .322 Any other City employee not in those classifications listed above and who come in contact with sharps or body fluids visibly contaminated with blood or other potentially infectious substances, in the course of their job duties, will be evaluated at City Medical. - .33 The following job tasks involve employee work duties which are among those which, in certain instances, can be reasonably anticipated to involve exposure to blood, body fluids or other potentially infectious materials: - .331 Investigation at crime scenes or vehicle accidents and associated recovery or removal of bodies.

-- .332 Rescue of victims from hostile environments including burning structures, water or oxygen deficient atmospheres. - .333 Extrication of persons from vehicles, machinery, collapsed excavations or structures. - .334 Response to hazardous materials emergencies, both transportation and fixed-site, involving potentially infectious substances. - .335 Providing medical care to injured or ill employees and to citizens during emergency response scenarios. - .336 Decontamination of City of Tulsa facilities and public properties, involving potentially infectious substances. - .337 Custody and control actions on violent actors to protect city employees and/or the public.
+- 3422 Any other City employee not in those classifications listed above and who come in contact with sharps or body fluids-visibly contaminated with blood or other potentially infectious substances, -in the course of their job duties, will be evaluated at City Medical. - .33 The following job tasks involve employee work duties which are among those which, in certain instances, can be reasonably anticipated to involve exposure to blood, body fluids or other potentially infectious materials: - .431.331 Investigation at crime scenes or vehicle accidents and associated recovery or removal of bodies. - .432.332 Rescue of victims from hostile environments including burning structures, water or oxygen deficient atmospheres. - .433.333 Extrication of persons from vehicles, machinery, collapsed excavations or structures. - .434.334 Response to hazardous materials emergencies, both transportation and fixed-site, involving potentially infectious substances. - .335 Providing emergency medical care to injured or ill employees at City Medical and to citizens during emergency response scenarios. - .336 Decontamination of City of Tulsa facilities and public properties, involving potentially infectious substances. - .3437 Custody and control actions on violent actors to protect city employees and/or the public.

-.4 Record Keeping
+.54 Record Keeping

-- .41 The infection control program is applicable to all employees who as a result of performing their job duties could reasonably anticipate an exposure to blood, other body fluids, or other potentially infectious materials.
-Sections .42 through.43 below detail specific program responsibilities of City Departments.
+The infection control program is applicable to all employees who as a result of performing their job duties could "reasonably anticipate" to be expose an exposured to blood, other body fluids, or other potentially infectious materials.
+Sections .32-52 through-.40-53 below detail specific program responsibilities of City Departments.
 Department Heads shall ensure all departmental responsibilities are properly addressed by their respective departments.
-This shall include that each department head takes responsibility to establish and communicate any internal procedures necessary to effect compliance with this policy. - .42 Medical Records Keeping
+This shall include that each department head takes responsibility to establish and communicate any internal procedures necessary to effect compliance with this policy.

+.452 Medical Records Keeping

-Medical records will be maintained for each employee with occupational exposures in accordance with 29 CFR 1910.1020, "Access to Employee Exposure and Medical Records."
+Medical records will be maintained for each employee with occupational exposures in accordance with 29 CFR 1910.1020, "Access to Employee Exposure and Medical Records.".
 This record will include:

-- .421 The name and employee ID. - .422 A copy of the employee's Hepatitis B vaccination status including the dates of all Hepatitis B vaccinations, and any medical records relative to the employee's ability to receive the vaccination. - .423 A copy of all results of examinations, medical testing and follow- up procedures. - .424 A copy of the health care professional's written opinion.
-All medical records shall be kept confidential and will not be disclosed or reported, without the express written consent of the employee, to anyone within or outside the workplace except as mandated by statutory requirements. - .425 Medical records of occupational exposure will be maintained for the duration of employment plus 30 years.
+- .4521 The name and social security number of the employee ID. - .4522 A copy of the employee's Hepatitis B A and B-vaccination status including the dates of all Hepatitis B A and B-vaccinations, and any medical records relative to the employee's ability to receive the vaccination. - .4523 A copy of all results of examinations, medical testing and follow- up procedures. - .5424 A copy of the health care professional's written opinion.
+All medical records shall be kept confidential and will not be disclosed or reported, without the express written consent of the employee, to anyone within or outside the workplace except as mandated by statutory requirements. - .4525 Medical records of occupational exposure will be maintained for the duration of employment plus 30 years.

-.43 Departmental Training Records
+.453 Departmental Training Records